-- b) System owners should perform periodic vulnerability scanning for the host and guest OS/image used for virtualization. - c) System owners should enable logging for all privileged accounts' activities in virtual instances and hypervisors to trace unauthorized access to virtual instances' images or snapshots. - d) System owners may adopt Cloud Workload Protection Platforms ("CWPP") or runtime defense solutions to secure the University's workloads in the public cloud environment. - e) System owners should implement hypervisor-based, network-based, and host-based protection solutions for each VM or a cluster of related VMs, if appropriate. - f) System owners must handle VM images and snapshots with care, as they may contain captured CONFIDENTIAL data on the system at the time the image/snapshot was taken.
-They must also wipe VM image copies and snapshots when no longer needed. - g) When deleting a VM from a physical server or moving it to another physical server, system administrators shall ensure no data is left behind on the disk that may make data recovery possible. - h) System owners should clear VMs using secure deletion solutions.
+- a) System owners shall perform hardening to remove and/or disable all unnecessary configurations, services, and ports on system components, covering at least the following: - i.
+Host and Guest OS; - ii.
+Container images; - iii.
+Hypervisors; - iv.
+Container orchestration stack and control plane. - b) System owners should perform periodic vulnerability scanning for the host and guest OS/image used for virtualization. - c) System owners should enable logging for all privileged accounts' activities in virtual instances and hypervisors to trace unauthorized access to virtual instances' images or snapshots. - d) System owners must handle VM images and snapshots with care, as they may contain captured CONFIDENTIAL data on the system at the time the image/snapshot was taken.
+They must also wipe VM image copies and snapshots when no longer needed. - e) When deleting a VM from a physical server or moving it to another physical server, system administrators shall ensure no data is left behind on the disk that makes data recovery possible. - f) System owners should clear VMs using secure deletion solutions.